andresgomezfrr/prozzie/docs/protocols/mqtt.md

 You need to configure the mqtt.properties file with your properties:

+mqtt.server_uris
-* mqtt.server_uris: The MQTT brokers.
+: The MQTT brokers.

+mqtt.topic
-* mqtt.topic: The MQTT topics to subcribe.
+: The MQTT topics to subcribe.

+kafka.topic
-* kafka.topic: The Kafka topic to send the messages.
+: The Kafka topic to send the messages.

 When you configure the `mqtt.properties` you need to create the connector: